ACS, Pharma Initiative Awards Additional Grant

 The Pharmaceutical Roundtable of the Green Chemistry Institute, a division of the American Chemical Society, has awarded a second research grant as part of a broad effort to advance green chemistry and engineering practices in the global pharmaceutical industry.

 The $100,000 award goes to chemistry professors Robert E. Maleczka Jr. and Milton R. Smith III of Michigan State University.
-Half of the funds were provided by the roundtable and half by Pfizer, one of the roundtable members.
-Maleczka and Smith will use the grant to continue their work on Suzuki-type C???H activation and C???C coupling of aromatic compounds that avoids the halogenated precursor traditionally needed to make a boronic ester intermediate.
+Half the funds were provided by the roundtable and half by Pfizer, one of the roundtable members.
+Maleczka and Smith will use the grant to continue their work on Suzuki-type C–H activation and C–C coupling of aromatic compounds that avoids the halogenated precursor traditionally needed to make a boronic ester intermediate.

 Together with major pharmaceutical firms, the Green Chemistry Institute established the Pharmaceutical Roundtable in 2005.
 It was formed as a working group made up of pharmaceutical industry representatives with a mission to identify and overcome common drug discovery and process chemistry challenges.

-The roundtable issued a call for proposals last November to address the targeted reactions and processes and received an unexpected 32 international applications within a few weeks, says Pfizer's Peter J. Dunn, one of the roundtable's representatives.
+The roundtable issued a call for proposals last November to address the targeted reactions and processes and received an unexpected 32 international applications within a few weeks, says Pfizer's Peter J. Dunn, a roundtable representative.
 In February, the first grant of $130,000 was awarded to chemistry professor Jianliang Xiao of the University of Liverpool, in England, whose group is using the funds to develop a cleaner, more efficient method for hydrogenating amides to form amines (C&EN, Feb.
 12, page 19).

 "Because the response to the call for proposals was outstanding, we wanted to issue a second grant," Dunn says.
 By issuing the grants, the roundtable hopes "to continue encouraging mainstream chemists to address green chemistry problems," he adds.
 The group plans to issue a new call for proposals in August and anticipates awarding other grants for basic research in the next couple of years.